-For projects that do not contain a PD&E phase or have significantly changed during the design process, the typical section package is prepared, sealed and submitted by the Design EOR.
-Typical section package concurrence signatures should be obtained prior to the final engineering process.
+For projects that do not contain a PD&E phase, or if significant changes occurred during the design process, a Typical Section Package is prepared by the Design EOR.
+The Typical Section Package should be approved by the Department prior to the Phase II plans submittal.